Mr. Olympia: 2010s

 In 2011, Phil Heath defeated Cutler for the title, beginning a winning streak that lasted until 2018.
 From 2012 to 2014, the Olympia was dominated by the rivalry between Kai Greene and Heath, with Heath winning all three and Greene placing second.

 Starting in 2016, a new division called Classic Physique was introduced, a division that emphasizes symmetry, proportion, pleasing lines, and a small waist, over size and mass.
 Danny Hester was the inaugural champion in Classic Physique division.

 Heath won his seventh-consecutive Mr. Olympia in 2017, with Mamdouh Elssbiay taking second.
 With his 2017 win, Heath tied Arnold Schwarzenegger for second most Olympia victories, behind Lee Haney and Ronnie Coleman who won eight.

 Shawn Rhoden defeated Phil Heath in 2018, snapping Heath's streak of seven victories.
 The 2019 Mr. Olympia was won by Brandon Curry.

 In the 212 Division, James "Flex" Lewis won a record 7 consecutive victories from 2012 to 2018.

 Starting in 2018, a new division called Wheelchair Olympia was added.

 2020s

 In 2020 Phil Heath returned for an attempted record-tying eighth title, but Mamdouh Elssbiay won the Olympia for his first title.
 Elssbiay won for the second time in 2021.
 Hadi Choopan won in 2022, Derek Lunsford won in 2023 and Samson Dauda won in 2024.
+Derek Lunsford reclaimed the title in 2025.
+Nick Walker won the 2026 competition.

 In the Classic Physique division, Chris Bumstead won a record six consecutive titles from 2019 to 2024, eventually retiring after his sixth win in 2024.
+Ramon Rocha Queiroz won in 2025, followed by Niall Darwen in 2026.